New England

 Brant Point Grill

-Part of the White Elephant Hotel, this eatery serves regionally inspired dishes using the freshest produce.
-Dine inside or out overlooking Nantucket's bustling harbour as you sip your Lobster Bloody Mary.
+Part of the White Elephant Hotel, this restaurant serves regionally inspired dishes crafted from the freshest produce.
+Dine inside or outdoors overlooking Nantucket’s bustling harbour while sipping a Lobster Bloody Mary.

 map pinNantucket